 If you are a member of a public service scheme you can contact the relevant section in your workplace for information.

 If you want to put in place a personal pension, strongly consider getting financial advice.
-Pensions are long-term investments, so you need to be sure you understand the types of fund you’re investing in, the risks and the suitability for your particular situation.
+Pensions are long-term investments, so you need to be sure you understand the types of funds you’re investing in, the risks, and the suitability for your particular situation.

 To qualify for a state pension (contributory) you must be aged 66 or over and have enough Class A, E, F, G, H, N or S social insurance contributions (PRSI).
 These are also called full-rate PRSI contributions